dedis/popstellar/be2-scala/docs/README.md

 ### Sending and Receiving Messages

 `ClientActor` is complex yet wonderful piece of code that resembles black magic at first sight.
-It *is* conceptually both the (websocket) link between the server & a particular client, as well as the actual internal representation of the client.
-Each different client is represented by a unique `ClientActor`.
+It *is* conceptually both the (websocket) link between the server & a particular client or server, as well as the actual internal representation of the client or server.
+Each different client or server is represented by a unique `ClientActor`.
 It serves as both the entry point (receiving a `JsonRpcRequest`) and exit point (sending a `JsonRpcResponse` to a client or broadcasting a `Broadcast` to multiple clients) of the graph.

 #### `ClientActor` as entry point